Regions of Uganda

-At Uganda's 2002 census, the Central region (It is coterminous with the Kingdom of Buganda, one of the ancient African monarchies that are constitutionally recognised in Uganda) contained 27 percent of the country's population, the Western region contained 26 percent, and Eastern region 25 percent, and the Northern region had 22 percent.
+At Uganda's 2002 census, the Central region (It is coterminous with the Kingdom of Buganda, one of the ancient African monarchies that are constitutionally recognised in Uganda) contained 27 percent of the country's population, the Western region contained 26 percent, the Eastern region 25 percent, and the Northern region 22 percent.

-The country's population density by region was 226 persons per square kilometre in the Eastern region, 176 per square kilometre in the Central region, 126 per square kilometre in the Western region, and 65 per square kilometre in the Northern region.
+The country's population density by region was 226 persons per square kilometre (km2) in the Eastern region, 176 per km2 in the Central region, 126 per km2 in the Western region, and 65 per km2 in the Northern region.

 In 2002, approximately 3 million people, or 12 percent of the country's population, lived in urban areas.
 The Central region had 54 percent of the urban population (mostly in the city of Kampala), the Northern region 17 percent, the Western region 14 percent, and the Eastern region 13 percent.